Y0dax/azure-stt-subtitles-electron/readme.md

 ## Option 1 - Add an OBS Browser Source (Works with OBS)

 ### Step 1: Add a new browser source
 1. enter the file location of the subtitles.html with `file:///` in front.
-I.e. `file:///C://azure-stt-subtitles-electron/resources/app/html/subtitles.html`
+I.e. `file:///C://AzureSTTSubtitles-win32-x64/resources/app/html/subtitles.html`
- - Subtitles.html is located in the resources\app\html folder.
+ - Subtitles.html is located in the resources/app/html folder.
 2. Check the options for shutdown source when not visible and refresh browser when scene becomes active.

 ### Step 2: Add OBS launch parameter to OBS shortcut